 Labour market entry agreement

-An labour market entry agreement (etableringsjobb) is for those who have been unemployed for an extended period or who belong to a certain category of newcomer.
-The support should make it easier for you to become established on the labour market.
+A labour market entry agreement, or introduction job, is for recent arrivals or people who have been unemployed for an extended period.
+This support should make it easier for you to become established on the labour market.

-An labour market entry agreement provides work for people who have been unemployed for an extended period or who belong to a certain category of newcomer.
-You need to find an employer who wants to hire you for an labour market entry agreement.
+A labour market entry agreement, an introduction job, provides work for people who have been unemployed for an extended period or for people who are recent arrivals.
+You must find an employer yourself who wants to hire you for an introduction job.

-Who is eligible for an labour market entry agreement?
+Who is eligible for a labour market entry agreement?

-You can receive compensation for an labour market entry agreement if you are 20 years old, unemployed, and a jobseeker with the Public Employment Service (Arbetsförmedlingen).
+You can receive compensation for a labour market entry agreement if you are 20 years old, unemployed, and a jobseeker with Arbetsförmedlingen.

 You must also meet one of the following requirements:

-• You have been unemployed or participated in a labour market programme (arbetsmarknadspolitiskt program) full-time for at least 24 of the past 27 months.
+• You have been unemployed or participated in a labour market programme full-time for at least 24 of the past 27 months.

 • You are a recent arrival and have been granted a residence permit or residence card in the last 36 months.